 - Career Opportunities

-Greek communities in countries bordering on the Black Sea remains strong to this day, constituting a “living bridge” with Greece.
-Within the framework of maintaining Greece’s ethnic and cultural presence in the region, Greece has a strong cultural presence, funding and supporting a number of cultural centers and university chairs in modern Greek, while in areas where there is a particularly strong Greek presence, Greek schools are operated within the framework of the local associations of ethnic Greeks.
+Greek communities in countries bordering on the Black Sea remain strong to this day, constituting a “living bridge” with Greece.
+Within the framework of maintaining Greece’s ethnic and cultural presence in the region, Greece has a strong cultural presence, funding and supporting a number of cultural centers, as well as modern Greek language centers and university chairs, while in areas where there is a particularly strong Greek presence, Greek schools are operated within the framework of the local associations of ethnic Greeks.
 The Greek presence in these areas is confirmed – and their future underscored – via visits of ethnic Greeks to Greece and visits of Greek-language professors to these countries.

 Greece also has a significant economic presence and interests in the Black Sea region.
 Exports to countries of the region account for 20% of total Greek exports.

 Greece’s foreign policy regarding the states and peoples of the Black Sea region is focused on developing ties and cooperation on all levels.
 Greece pursues and supports the achievement of stability in the region, and its general contribution in this direction became even more marked during Greece’s 2009 Chairmanship of the Organization for Security and Cooperation in Europe (OSCE) and participation in the OSCE Troika in 2010.

 Within the European Union, Greece promotes and supports polices that contribute not only to the economic development of these regions, but also to bringing these countries closer to Europe.
 Greece was one of the countries involved in creating the European Neighbourhood Policy (ENP) and supports both the Black Sea Synergy and the recently created Eastern Partnership (EaP).

 The Organization of the Black Sea Economic Cooperation (BSEC) – of which Greece was a founding member – also plays a very important role in interregional cooperation throughout the wider region